 Frontier’s top billed actors are Jason Momoa and Landon Liboiron, but its female characters are the best part of the show.

-It’s hard to outshine Jason Momoa, both in real life and on screen, but while I love Declan Harp with a bloody passion, I can’t help but be drawn to the women on this show, and Frontier season 2 is no exception.
+It’s hard to outshine Jason Momoa, both in real life and on screen, but while I love Declan Harp with a bloody passion, I can’t help but be drawn to the women on this show.

-This article contains major spoilers for Frontier season 2.
+This article contains major spoilers for all three seasons of Frontier.